11 Tips on How to Improve Backlog Management

 - Quick Wins (tasks are valuable and quite easy to implement).

 How do you manage your product backlog?
 Were the mentioned tips useful?
 Perhaps, you have something to add.
-Feel free to do it in comments.
+Feel free to do it in the comments.